Directives

 ITERATE

-The expression $i$ is evaluated after having generated the code of expression $i-1$.
+Description: Iterate over expressions, evaluating each expression after having generated the code of the previous one.
 Take that into account if expressions use $.

 Example: